drunken-octopus/drunken-octopus.github.io/docs/index.md

 ## *Drunken Octopus* comes in up to 196 different flavors!

 If you are savvy with electrical and mechanical things, *Drunken Octopus* will give you the software to match any hardware upgrades you make to your printer.
-See the [FAQ] for a complete list of supported printers!
+For a complete list of suported printers, head over to the [Drunken Octopus Firmware Tool].

 # How can you help make *Drunken Octopus* a success?